Arogyadham Ayurveda Treatment Center

 Unlike other stress-reducing practices, yoga allows you to reduce not only the symptoms of stress but also to be aware of the causes that cause it.
 Through the practice of yoga, our body releases accumulated tensions and reaches a great state of relaxation.
 So, this influences our central nervous system as well as the circulatory, digestive and respiratory.

-In Yoga the relaxation, realized in a conscious and directed way.
+In Yoga, relaxation, realized in a conscious and directed way.
 Then, it helps to recompose the energy balance of the body, loosening and releasing tensions and contractures.

-The practice of relaxation in a habitual and constant way also entails the increase of the creative capacity and greater capacity of learning.
+The practice of relaxation habitually and constantly also entails the increase of the creative capacity and greater capacity of learning.
 Also, the development of the level of consciousness, the capacity of direct internal visualization and reflection, of the natural tendency.
 The key is abhyasa (constant practice), that is, integrate relaxation into everyday life.

 Here are 5 yoga ways to combat stress, which are very easy to put into practice.
 Of course, these types of exercises can be carried out occasionally although it is also worth practicing yoga as often as possible.